 The programme structure is as follows:

-On successful completion of this programme each team member will receive QQI Certificate in Lean Six Sigma - Yellow Belt (FET Level 6, 10 FET Credits).
+QQI (FET) Certificate in Lean Six Sigma Yellow Belt Special Purpose Award, Level 6, 10 FET Credits (Group Project Required)